AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

   ؜

-Then enter a condition for when this block show be shown.
+Then enter a condition for when this block will be shown.
 It can refer to any of the other variables in the calculator.

 .. figure:: img/show-hide-blocks-3.png
   :alt: Enter a condition for when the block should be visible